-ISA MEM Block BASE [No/ICU]
+Reserved MEM Block BASE [No/ICU]

-This field allows you to set the base address and block size of a legacy ISA card that uses any memory segment within the C800 and DFFF address range.
-If you have such a card and you are not using an ICU to specify its address range, select a base address from the six available options; the ISA MEM Block SIZE field will then appear for selecting the block size.
-If you have more than one legacy ISA card in your system that requires the use of this address range, you can increase the block size to 8K, 16K, 32K, or 64K.
-If you are using an ICU to accomplish this task, leave ISA MEM Block BASE to its default setting of [No/ICU].
+This field allows you to set the base address and block size of an onboard legacy ISA device that uses any memory segment within the C800 and DFFF address range.
+If you have such a device and you are not using an ICU to specify its address range, select a base address from the six available options; the Reserved MEM Block SIZE field will then appear for selecting the block size.
+If you have more than one legacy device onboard that requires the use of this address range, you can increase the block size to 8K, 16K, 32K, or 64K.
+If you are using an ICU to accomplish this task, leave Reserved MEM Block BASE to its default setting of [No/ICU].
 Configuration options: [No/ICU] [C800] [CC00] [D000] [D400] [D800] [DC00]